larty77/ice_net/README.md

   <li style="font-size: smaller;">Ability to change the low-level transport</li>
 </ul>

-For this library you can write your own low-level transport using a_client and a_server as absractions(Btw, I use win-sockets for the example, they come with the library).
+If you know enough about CMake, you can even write your own low-level transport (in the ice.sock folder).
+You can write your own low-level transport using a_client and a_server as absractions(Btw, I use win-sockets for the example, they come with the library).
 Maybe someday I will create several such solutions for different platforms.

 <h3>CMake (.lib) or (.dll): </h3>